 On one fateful night, the Prophet Ibrahim experienced a vivid dream-vision.
 In the dream, God Almighty appeared before Ibrahim and commanded him to sacrifice his beloved son Ismail as an act of obedience and submission.

 As Ibrahim’s devotion to God was nothing short of absolute, he took Ismail to the top of Mount Arafah and braced himself to make the ultimate sacrifice.
 But just as he was about to slaughter Ismail, the archangel Jibril appeared before the patriarch with a ram in tow.
 Jibril then revealed that Ibrahim’s faith had been vindicated and that the ram was to be sacrificed as a ransom for his son.

-According to the latest update, this year’s Eid al Adha in Kuwait is expected to be celebrated on Wednesday, 28 June 2023.
+According to the latest update, this year’s Eid al Adha in Kuwait will be celebrated on Sunday 16 June 2024.

-Eid Adha is celebrated for three straight days in Kuwait.
-The public holiday for Eid ul Adha in Kuwait starts from 28-30 June 2023.
+Eid Adha is celebrated for six straight days in Kuwait.
+The public holiday for Eid ul Adha in Kuwait starts from 15 June to 18 June 2024.